Ah, leadership. The word may seem overused these days, tossed around as the missing piece in any and all situations.

 I happened onto the hashtag #selflove on Twitter one night, and I was curious about how it was being used.
 So I checked out the definition someone had given it on tagdef.com.

 Could have several empowering meanings, but is often used as a politically correct term for solo masturbation.

 Basically, I’m not buyin’ it

 Interesting, and maybe useful to some.
-But way off base in my view.
-Honestly, it confused me a bit.
+But a waste of a beautiful phrase in my view.
+And honestly, it confused me a bit.
 Just not at all what I expected.
 So I looked up self-love on dictionary.com.
-Check out this depressing definition:
+Check out this bummer of a definition:

 Yikes.
-That’s harsh!
-Especially since we tend to be in constant overdrive these days.
-But then I realized, I’m just not buyin’ this.
-In fact, I think it needs a 21st century reboot.
+That’s nothing less than harsh!
+After reading that definition, my mood dropped from confusion to downright discouragement.
+But then I realized, I’m just not buyin’ this either.
+In fact, I decided in that moment that self-love needed a 21st century reboot.